Brazil profile - Media

 Brazilian-made dramas and soaps - known as telenovelas - are aired around the world.
 Game shows and reality TV attract huge audiences.

-The constitution guarantees a free press and there is vigorous debate in the media about political and social matters.
+The constitution guarantees a free press and there is vigorous debate in the media about politics and social issues.

 - O Dia - Rio de Janeiro daily